Skip to main content

 As we had arrived a little late and were both feeling a bit rough, we opted for the 1 hour (which took 2).

-As you walk up the path towards the valley, you will see on the right hand side there’s a gent who can let you through a gate into the valley itself and onto the path to the Mirador de las Palmas (this is where all the photos you see online are taken).
+As you walk up the path towards the valley, you will see on the right-hand side there’s a gent who can let you through a gate into the valley itself and onto the path to the Mirador de las Palmas (this is where all the photos you see online are taken).
 It’ll cost you 3000 COP pp (€0.90), but if you’re stuck for time (or feeling like ass), it’s totally worth it.
 There are various trails you can do guided on horseback if you fancy too.
-I’m not too sure of prices but from one sign I saw its approx 10,000 cop (€3ish) for 15 minutes.
+I’m not too sure of prices but from one sign I saw it was approx 10,000 cop (€3ish) for 15 minutes.

 Trout: